 A student should declare the minor he/she is pursuing as soon as possible but no later than the deadline for the Application for Graduation set by the Registrar’s Office.
 The courses required for the minor at the time a student declares it shall apply.

 Note: Students pursuing a second bachelor’s degree may apply to complete a minor.
 Declaration of a minor should be submitted before completing the first term of the second degree.
-No more than 9 credits of transferable courses may be counted towards a minor.

 F. Requirements for a Second Emphasis

 A student following an emphasis may pursue another emphasis provided the requirements of both emphases are completed before he/she earns the bachelor’s degree.

 G. Requirements for the Teaching Diploma